aurule/npc/docs/customization/campaigns.rst

 ^^^^^^^^^^^^^^^^^

 Add the directory from ``value`` if at least one of the ``tags`` is present in the character.

+Properties:

+:selector: :octicon:`note` :bdg-warning:`required` Must be ``conditional_value``
+:value: :octicon:`note` :bdg-warning:`required` The directory name to return
+:tags: :octicon:`list-ordered` :bdg-warning:`required` The tags whose presence will be checked, in order
+:fallback: :octicon:`note` A directory name to use if none of the tags are present

+Example:

 .. code:: yaml